Visa Traveler

 12. Vietnam

-• Permitted visas: All valid used multiple-entry Schengen visas (C-Type or D-Type only)
+• Permitted visas: All valid USED multiple-entry Schengen visas (C-Type or D-Type only)

 • Duration of stay: 30 days